-Or, more accurately, the question is where do you begin?
+Or, more accurately, the question is, where do you begin?
 Burgundy is now full of romantic Chateau accommodation and boutique guesthouses, perfect for couples who want to escape the outside world for a few days.
 Our top choice would be La Cueillette, in the white wine village of Meursault.
-Gorgeous Chateau accommodation is complemented by a state of the art luxury wine spa, which specializes in treatments based on the healing power of the compounds found in grape skins.
-The restaurant is also top notch; Alexander Bellini will prepare a gastronomic feast for your perfect Valentine’s Day evening.
+Gorgeous Chateau accommodation is complemented by a state-of-the-art luxury wine spa specializing in treatments based on the healing power of the compounds found in grape skins.
+The restaurant is also top-notch; Alexander Bellini will prepare a gastronomic feast for your perfect Valentine’s Day evening.

-Couples who like smaller, more private affairs will love Le Clos du Cèdre, in the charming town of Beaune.
-It offers individually tailored rooms, friendly, discrete service, and outstanding cuisine from head chef Christophe Canati, who was appointed in 2012 and has since earned the restaurant its first Michelin Star.
+Couples who like smaller, more private affairs will love Le Clos du Cèdre in the charming town of Beaune.
+It offers individually tailored rooms, friendly, discrete service, and outstanding cuisine from head chef Christophe Canati, who was appointed in 2012 and has since earned its first Michelin Star.
 Modern luxury personified!

-Burgundy is a wine lover dream come true.
-But even if the great wines of Chambertin or Meursault don’t interest you (unlikely but hey), the range of attractions is still impressive Stunning scenery – including a 1000 square mile natural park – historic and beautiful towns and cities, renowned gastronomy and fine architecture awaits so make sure your guide includes the following gems:
+Burgundy is a wine lover’s dream come true.
+But even if the great wines of Chambertin or Meursault don’t interest you (unlikely but hey), the range of attractions is still stunning impressive scenery – including a 1000 square mile natural park – historic and beautiful towns and cities, renowned gastronomy, and fine architecture await so make sure your guide includes the following gems:

 One of Burgundy’s most important white wine villages is also one of the prettiest in the region, boasting a historic Chateau that today welcomes visitors with open arms.
 Chateau de Chassagne Montrachet was built in the 11th century and today boasts a modern tasting room, wine shop, and even a boutique hotel within the grounds.
-It’s the perfect opportunity to get acquainted with the finer points of white Burgundy in a gorgeous setting.
+It’s the perfect opportunity to get acquainted with white Burgundy’s finer points in a gorgeous setting.

-The Cote d’Or most revered red wine village is a surprisingly friendly, bustling and relaxed place, with several good restaurants, hotels and the beautiful Chateau, constructed in the late 13th century by Yves de Chazan, Abbot of Cluny.
+The Cote d’Or, most revered red wine village, is a surprisingly friendly, bustling, and relaxed place, with several good restaurants, hotels, and the beautiful Chateau, constructed in the late 13th century by Yves de Chazan, Abbot of Cluny.
 The surrounding vineyards are where the Pinot Noir grape is brought to perfection – rich, concentrated wines with a touch of the exotic and sensual.
 Visiting wine lovers should head to Domaine Rene Leclerc.
-The owners, Rene and Francois Leclerc are two of the most renowned and respected winemakers in Gevrey-Chambertin and offer a fantastic introduction to the wines of the commune.
+The owners, Rene, and Francois Leclerc, are two of the most renowned and respected winemakers in Gevrey-Chambertin and offer a fantastic introduction to the commune’s wines.

 For more information on a Wine Tour in Burgundy

 No area is more synonymous with fine wine than the dynamic and beautiful city of Bordeaux.
-Standing outside such legendary Chateaux as Margaux and Lafite is a very special experience indeed for wine lovers; the export of wine has always been the basis of the city’s prosperity and renown.
+Standing outside such legendary Chateaux as Margaux and Lafite is an extraordinary experience for wine lovers; the export of wine has always been the basis of the city’s prosperity and renown.
 But, its attractions stretch far beyond imbibing superb wines, including the architectural wonder of the city itself.

 A brief history of Bordeaux

-Built on a curve of the Garonne river, Bordeaux has been a major port since pre-Roman times and for centuries a major focal point for European trade.
-It was the Romans who planted vines in Bordeaux, to satisfy the thirst of their army, with the initial sites based just south of the city, in what we now call the Graves zone of Bordeaux.
-However, the industry really started to flourish in the 17th century, when Dutch engineers began draining the marshland of the Medoc for vine cultivation.
+Built on a Garonne river curve, Bordeaux has been a major port since pre-Roman times and, for centuries, a major focal point for European trade.
+The Romans planted vines in Bordeaux to satisfy their army’s thirst, with the initial sites based just south of the city, in what we now call the Graves zone of Bordeaux.
+However, the industry started to flourish in the 17th century, when Dutch engineers began draining the Medoc’s marshland for vine cultivation.
 The area’s importance as a center of the fine wine trade remains undiminished today.

 Where to stay

-Magnificent Chateau with lavish dining rooms and vineyard views, cozy boutique hotels in picture postcard villages or modern accommodation in the center of Bordeaux – take your pick.
+Magnificent Chateau with lavish dining rooms and vineyard views, cozy boutique hotels in picture-postcard villages, or modern accommodation in the center of Bordeaux – take your pick.
 Bordeaux caters to every possible whim and desire.
 But for a romantic weekend break, you can’t go wrong with Cordeillan Bages in the Medoc.
-The restaurant is one of the region’s finest and the Chateau’s utter seclusion in the famous vineyards of Pauillac makes it an ideal candidate for couples who wish to escape and relax.
+The restaurant is one of the region’s finest.
+The Chateau’s utter seclusion in the famous vineyards of Pauillac makes it an ideal candidate for couples who wish to escape and relax.

 Another top choice is the Grand Hotel de Bordeaux & Spa.
 It has long been one of Bordeaux’s finest hotels.
 Behind the gorgeous facade lies a panoply of perks, such as a Michelin-starred restaurant, a fantastic pampering spa, and extremely professional and gracious service.
 The more informal Brasserie L’ Europe is the place to be at weekend lunchtimes.

 Where to start?
-Apart from the famous Chateau of the Medoc and Bordeaux’s right bank, a plethora of attractions awaits the oenophile and gastronome.
-The region is full of great restaurants for starters, whether it be classical French Bistros or formal, elegant Michelin-starred establishments.
-Moreover, in recent years Bordeaux has become full of trendy wine bars, where you can sample as few or many vintages of local wines are you like, in a lively and educational setting.
-And, of course, there is idyllic countryside, splendid historic villages, and numerous museums and architectural gems waiting to be discovered.
+Apart from the famous Chateau of the Medoc and Bordeaux’s right bank, many attractions await the oenophile and gastronome.
+The region is full of great restaurants for starters, whether classical French Bistros or formal, elegant Michelin-starred establishments.
+Moreover, in recent years Bordeaux has become full of trendy wine bars, where you can sample as few or many vintages of local wines are you like in a lively and educational setting.
+Of course, there is the idyllic countryside, splendid historic villages, and numerous museums and architectural gems waiting to be discovered.

 Medoc – Chateau visits

 Welcome to the world’s most important fine wine region.
-This famous wine producing area lies close to the Gironde river; known as the Medoc, it contains the Chateaux of legends including Margaux, Latour and Mouton Rothschild.
+This famous wine-producing area lies close to the Gironde river, known as the Medoc; it contains the Chateaux of legends, including Margaux, Latour, and Mouton Rothschild.
 One of our top favorites for a friendly and engaging visit is Chateau Kirwan in Margaux.
 Its current owners, the Schyler family, are a well-established group of merchants who restored the estate to its former glory.
-Today Chateau Kirwan now produces some of the most powerful, elegant and rich wine in Margaux.
-But more importantly, they welcome visitors and offer really interesting site tours and tutored tasting.
+Today Chateau Kirwan now produces some of the most powerful, elegant, and rich wines in Margaux.
+But more importantly, they welcome visitors and offer fascinating site tours and tutored tasting.

 Undoubtedly the region’s prettiest village, it’s not hard to see why couples are drawn to this bastion of history and fine wine.
 It’s a UNESCO World Heritage site, thanks to its largely unspoiled character and medieval monuments.
-The place is bursting with chic boutiques, great cafes, and restaurants, indeed simply taking a stroll around the center is a highlight in itself.
-Vineyards stretch in all directions from the hub of the old town, and many of Bordeaux’s most famous estates are located in the region.
-We’d recommend visiting Chateau Angelus, recently promoted to the same status at Chateau Cheval Blanc and Ausone.
+The place is bursting with chic boutiques, great cafes, and restaurants; indeed, simply taking a stroll around the center is a highlight in itself.
+Vineyards stretch in all directions from the old town hub, and many of Bordeaux’s most famous estates are located in the region.
+We’d recommend visiting Chateau Angelus, recently promoted to the same status as Chateau Cheval Blanc and Ausone.
 With a new visitors center and tasting room, the multi-lingual staff will ensure a great tasting for all.

 There is far more to this fascinating and lively city than simply fine wine.
-Exploring Bordeaux reveals a wealth of attractions, especially along the waterfront where a long sweep of classical facades is broken by the Esplanade des Quinconces, with its striking fountains and statues.
-Another must visit is the Basilique St-Michel, which was started in 1350 and took 200 years to complete.
-Also, make sure to see the 18th century Grand Theatre, a magnificent example of French Neoclassical style.
+Exploring Bordeaux reveals a wealth of attractions, especially along the waterfront, where a long sweep of classical facades is broken by the Esplanade des Quinconces, with its striking fountains and statues.
+Another must-visit is the Basilique St-Michel, which was started in 1350 and took 200 years to complete.
+Make sure to see the 18th century Grand Theatre, a magnificent example of French Neoclassical style.
 For nightlife, head to the trendy St Pierre district.

 More information on a Wine Tour of Bordeaux